maulikthaker/weatherapp/README.md

 - Demo image is under "/public/images/Output.png" file in the repo.

+PS : You can add as many columns as required from the API provided from weatherunderground.

 Any questions or concerns, please contact me, this is for a very special purpose, please don't keep runing the app, since the allowed key might get expired.